Assessment Measurement Tools

 Analyzing direct evidence of student work (papers, projects, capstone experiences, etc.) will require a tool such as a rubric that gives reviewers specific guidelines for judging the quality of the artifact.
 It is important that reviewers are well-trained on using the rubric and that more than one individual assesses each artifact.

-Click here to see an example of the rubric for Critical Thinking that was developed by the American Association of Colleges and Universities that we use in General Education.
+Check out this rubric for critical thinking to see an example that was developed by the American Association of Colleges and Universities that we use in General Education.

-Click here to see another example of a rubric.
+Also check out this example rubric for quality learning outcomes.
 This one is from Los Angeles Mission College.
 It is instructive for the purposes of this web site because it is a rubric for assessing a program's learning outcomes assessment.

 Departments should make efforts to study and improve interrater reliability between reviewers if it is lacking.